History of propaganda: Russia

 Critics identify a cult of personality around Putin, known as Putinism.
 Cassiday and Johnson Argue that since taking power in 1999, "Putin has inspired expressions of adulation the likes of which Russia has not seen since the days of Stalin.
 Tributes to his achievements and personal attributes have flooded every possible media."
 Ross says the cult emerged quickly by 2002 and emphasizes Putin's "iron will, health, youth and decisiveness, tempered by popular support."
 Ross concludes, "The development of a Putin mini cult of personality was based on a formidable personality at its heart."

 Putin's government shut down almost all independent television media, while allowing a few small critical newspapers and websites to exist. school textbooks were revised to teach students the exceptionality of Russian historical development and how Putin fits into the grand Russian traditions.

-Vietnam

-Posters hanging everywhere often describe unity of the working class, farmers and soldiers under the leadership of the Communist Party of Vietnam and Ho Chi Minh.
-Residents and students have been studying ethics and ideology of Ho Chi Minh.

 Contemporary wars

 Afghan War

 In the 2001 invasion of Afghanistan, psychological operations tactics were employed to demoralise the Taliban and to win the sympathies of the Afghan population.
 At least six EC-130E Commando Solo aircraft were used to jam local radio transmissions and transmit replacement propaganda messages.
 Leaflets were also dropped throughout Afghanistan, offering rewards for Osama bin Laden and other individuals, portraying Americans as friends of Afghanistan and emphasising various negative aspects of the Taliban.
 Another shows a picture of Mohammed Omar in a set of crosshairs with the words: "We are watching."